Skip to content

 How do I change 🪟 Windows 11 search settings?

-To change Windows 11 search settings, navigate to 'Indexing Options' via the Control Panel or by searching for it.
+To change Windows 11 search settings, navigate to ‘Indexing Options’ via the Control Panel or by searching for it.
 Here, you can modify the indexed locations by adding or removing specific folders and drives.
-This ensures Windows Search prioritizes the areas where you store your important files.
+This ensures Windows Search prioritizes the areas where you keep your important files.

 How to do an advanced file search in 🪟 Windows 11?

-For advanced file searches in Windows 11, utilize File Explorer's search bar.
-You can refine your search by adding search filters like 'date modified,' 'type,' 'size,' and 'other properties.'
-Combining these with specific keywords allows for highly targeted and advanced file retrieval beyond basic searches.
+For advanced file searches in Windows 11, utilize File Explorer’s search bar.
+You can refine your search by adding search filters like ‘date modified,’ ‘type,’ ‘size,’ and ‘other properties.’
+Combining these with specific keywords allows for highly targeted and advanced file finding beyond basic searches.

 Was this guide helpful?